dmyersturnbull/tyrannosaurus/docs/index.rst

 .. warning::

     Tyrannosaurus is in an alpha build.
-    The template works great.
-    Commands mostly work, but `sync` does little.
+    Generally works pretty well, but the `sync` command does less than advertised.

 Create a new project